LSMakhoba/Software-Engineering/Main_project/readme.md

-#creating folder for the main project
+# Creating folder for the main project
-# this is the folder we will be working in
+ This is the folder we will be working in for our main project.